naikibro/jokeGenerator/README.md

 # Today's joke is

 ```
-Why did the microbiologist stay home from the party?
-He had bacterial culture.
+Why did the spider go on the computer?
+It was searching the web!
 ```

 ![lmao gif](docs/assets/images/lmao.gif)